- Veg Scheme

 Who doesn't want to snuggle up with a good book after all the festivities are over?
 Here's what the GC staff team recommend:

-The Garden Jungle is about the wildlife that lives right under our noses, in our gardens and parks, between the gaps in the pavement, and in the soil beneath our feet.
-Dave Goulson explains how our lives and ultimately the fate of humankind are inextricably intertwined with that of earwigs, bees, lacewings and hoverflies, unappreciated heroes of the natural world.
+In the Garden Jungle Dave Goulson explains how our lives and ultimately the fate of humankind are inextricably intertwined with that of earwigs, bees, lacewings and hoverflies, unappreciated heroes of the natural world.
 His latest work Silent Earth zooms in on those insects and details ways we can all do our bit to save them.

 A glorious celebration of diversity within the Animal Kingdom with something to delight on every page.
 This exquisite book will encourage children to treasure the world's biodiversity and help to stop it slipping away.